tobilobasalawu/NoBeesWax/README.md

-A very cool monorepo for a very cool website that gamifies the way you save money!
+# NoBeeswax 🐝

+A privacy-focused platform that helps you discover and share deals while keeping your shopping habits private.

 ## Setup